The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 Book Through Qantas Frequent Flyer

-You also can book Emirates First Class by redeeming through partner Qantas.
+You can also book Emirates First Class by redeeming through partner Qantas.
 Qantas publishes a partner award chart, which outlines what you'll pay for awards on Emirates and a dozen other airline partners.
 At present, Qantas' partner award chart looks like this:

 Flight Distance (Miles)EconomyPremium EconomyBusinessFirst